History of the Cleveland Cavaliers: 2015–2016: Ending Cleveland's drought

 In the NBA Finals, the Cavaliers faced a rematch with the Golden State Warriors.
-The Warriors, coming off an NBA-best 73–9 regular season record, raced to a 2–0 series after handing the Cavaliers back-to-back blowout losses in Games 1 and 2.
+The Warriors, coming off an NBA-best 73–9 regular season record, raced to a 2–0 series lead after handing the Cavaliers back-to-back blowout losses in Games 1 and 2.
 The Cavaliers responded with a blowout win of their own in Game 3, before falling behind 3–1 in the series with a loss in Game 4.
 James and Irving responded in Game 5, with both scoring 41 points to lead the Cavaliers to a 112–97 win in Oakland.
 The pair became the first teammates to each score 40 points in an NBA Finals game.
 James continued his hot form in Game 6, as he put together his second consecutive 41-point game, leading the Cavaliers to two consecutive wins to stave off elimination.
 In Game 7 at Oracle Arena in Oakland, a number of key plays down the stretch in the fourth quarter put the Cavaliers in position for victory: James' chase-down block on Andre Iguodala with 1:50 to go; Irving's three-pointer with 53 seconds left that propelled the Cavaliers to a 92–89 lead; and Love's defensive play on Stephen Curry in the ensuing possession.
 Cleveland emerged victorious with a 93–89 win to earn the city's first professional sports title in 52 years.
 James was named the unanimous Finals MVP.
 James became the third player to have a triple-double in Game 7 of the NBA Finals, joining Jerry West in 1969 and James Worthy in 1988.
 He had 27 points, 11 rebounds and 11 assists in the clincher, capping a series where the Cavaliers became the first team to successfully overcome a 3–1 deficit in the Finals.

 An estimated 1.3 million people attended the downtown victory parade on June 22.
 At the championship rally later that day, general manager David Griffin noted that "The Shot, The Drive, The Fumble all must now be replaced by The Block, the three, and the D."